droonga/droonga.org/ja/reference/catalog/version2/index.md

 #### `boundary` {#parameter-boundary}

 Abstract
 : Specifies the concrete value that can compare with `slicer`'s return value.
-Only avaible when the `slicer` is ordinal-scaled.
+Only available when the `slicer` is ordinal-scaled.

 Value
 : A value of the dimension column data type.
 When the value is not provided, this slice is regarded as `else`.
 Therefore, only one slice without `boundary` is allowed in a slices.